 Bio

-I am a self-taught multidisciplinary artist and writer whose work is rooted in my experience as a second-generation Korean American, and as a caregiver for my parents and children.
+I am a self-taught multidisciplinary artist whose work is rooted in my experience as a second-generation Korean American, and as a caregiver for my parents and children.
 My background in architecture, urban planning, and public interest technology also informs my practice.

 Looking ahead, I aim to deepen community engagement through participatory practices.